sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/mixnodes.md

 Make sure to download a wallet and create an account as outlined above.
 Then head to our [token faucet](https://faucet.nymtech.net/) and get some tokens to use to bond it.

 ### VPS Hardware Specs
-You will need to requisition a VPS to run your mix node on.
+You will need to rent a VPS to run your mix node on.
 One key reason for this is that your node **must be able to send TCP data using both IPv4 and IPv6** (as other nodes you talk to may use either protocol.

 For the moment, we haven't put a great amount of effort into optimizing concurrency to increase throughput, so don't bother provisioning a beastly server with multiple cores.
 This will change when we get a chance to start doing performance optimizations in a more serious way.
 Sphinx packet decryption is CPU-bound, so once we optimise, more fast cores will be better.